SmartCourse/app/docs/project-plan.md

 ### Moderators
 Some users should be moderators, and have the power to delete offensive posts, remove irrelevant discussion etc.

+### Privacy
+A user should have the right to display as little information as is required.

-## API Access and other Data Access
+## API Access and other Data Access [EPIC, THEME]
 An enterprise user should be able to get specific bespoke data from the application.

 ### API Endpoints